 Draw a realistic portrait with marker

 Copic markers blend wonderfully and can be used to create realistic tonal transitions.
 Watch talented artist ActionHankBeard draw in real time starting with the lightest shades.
 Copic Markers work best on ultra smooth paper, like Bristol Board.
+For a review of the best markers for artists, check out our guide!

 Create a marker drawing with three colours